Bethesda updates Skyrim’s Creation Club and reintroduces paid mods

 Those that don’t want to spend more money on Skyrim (after all, you probably already own three copies) will be happy to know that free mods will still be free, without any restriction.
 This patch has also combined the Mods and Creation Club menus into a unified location that you can access from the main menu in the Skyrim Special or Anniversary editions.
 Furthermore, a host of bug fixes were included, though it has also broken the Skyrim Script Extender (SKSE), which may cause already installed mods to no longer work until the creators update it.

-While still speculation, this update is likely a preview of what’s to come for official Starfield mod support in 2024, despite there already being tons of great mods for the game.
+While still speculation, this update is likely a preview of what’s to come for official Starfield mod support in 2024, despite there already being tons of great Starfield mods for the game.
 Expect Bethesda’s latest massive RPG to join Skyrim with paid Creation Club mods.
-If you need some games to play until official mod support comes, check out our list of the best RPGs on PC.
+If you need some games to play until official mod support comes, check out our list of the best RPG games.

 You can also follow us on Google News for daily PC games news, reviews, and guides, or grab our PCGN deals tracker to net yourself some bargains.